 Interpretations were based on TRAIL, the experimental reference library for traces and residues of TraceoLab, that consists of more than 5800 experimental stone tools (Rots 2010, 2021).
 A range of tasks are represented and tools have been used hand-held or hafted using different modes of hafting.
 TRAIL can thus be considered representative of a broad range of prehistoric activities.
 Other tools have been submitted to a range of human-induced or natural processes.
 TRAIL contains nearly 1000 points with varying morphologies that were used as armatures using different propulsion modes (e.g., Rots 2016; Coppe and Rots 2017; Coppe 2020).
-In addition to a number of experimental reference sets oriented towards specific archaeological case studies (e.g., Tomasso et al. 2015, 2018; Rots et al. 2017; Taipale et al. 2017; Tomasso and Rots 2018; de la Peña et al. 2018) and to particular issues related to projectiles (e.g., Rots 2016; Taipale and Rots 2019), the TRAIL reference library includes results from a systematic experiment using 555 stone points in three stone point morphologies (bifacial points, triangular points, backed points) in two size categories (Coppe and Rots 2017; Coppe 2020) propelled with different modes of propulsion.
+In addition to a number of experimental reference sets oriented towards specific archaeological case studies (e.g., Tomasso et al. 2015; Rots et al. 2017; Taipale et al. 2017; Tomasso and Rots 2018; de la Peña et al. 2018; Tomasso et al. 2018) and to particular issues related to projectiles (e.g., Rots 2016; Taipale and Rots 2019), the TRAIL reference library includes results from a systematic experiment using 555 stone points in three stone point morphologies (bifacial points, triangular points, backed points) in two size categories (Coppe and Rots 2017; Coppe 2020) propelled with different modes of propulsion.
 This extensive reference library thus served as a basis for the analysis of the leaf point from Hohle Fels.

 While TRAIL contains a reference set for bifacial points of comparable size to the Hohle Fels Blattspitze (n = 47), their exact morphology and raw material do not really correspond (Table 1).
 Indeed, the Hohle Fels leaf point is broader and also slightly thinner than the reference points of TRAIL.
 With regard to the morphology of the tip, one has to take into account that the Hohle Fels leaf point is damaged, which may have significantly affected its angles.
-The current apical angle of the tip is at the lower end of the TRAIL reference collection, while the current zenithal
+The current apical angle of the tip is at the lower end of the TRAIL reference collection, while the current zenithal angle of the Hohle Fels piece is clearly broader than those from the TRAIL library.
+While these differences have rather limited implications for the reliable identification of the use of the point, caution is required with regard to the identification of the propulsion mode, as this would require exact reproductions of the leaf point, ideally in the same raw material.
+Edge angles in particular play an important role with regard to the resistance to fracturing upon impact and thus affect the intensity of damage as well as aspects of the morphological features.
+Ten replicas of the Hohle Fels Blattspitze were made by an experienced knapper (C. Lepers, TraceoLab) in Harmignies flint (Belgium) to permit some explorative testing and to partially compensate for the aforementioned problems.